-The goal of this article is to understand what is the used path of HTTP request generated by your web browser to load a web page from your computer to server web.
-I suppose each time DNS resolution is done, that is to say client knows IP server (by passing over in silence the resolution of name, it is prerequisites).
+What are the used path of HTTP request generated by your web browser to load a web page between your computer and a server web?
+I suppose each time DNS resolution is done, that is to say the web browser knows IP server.

 Internet is a network of routers.
 When your web browser is sending one HTTP request your computer uses by default the destination